domeccleston/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+- add_friendship() is called in a loop with range (num_users * avg_friendships // 2).
+In this case that means
+  100 * 5 == 500.
+This is because each call creates two friendships.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+If each user has on average 5 friends, they will have on average (5 / 999) * 100 % of the total number of friends, or ~0.5%.
+So the probability that I have any other user in my friendships is 0.005.
+Each of these friends has on average the same number of friends, so including these expands my pool to 5 * 5 friends == 25 or 2.5%.
+Each of these 25 friends has on average 5 friends of their own, increasing the pool to 125.
+Increasing this one more time to 3 means that I am looking at the probability that any user falls into a pool of 625 people / 1000, giving a 62.5% chance that they are located within 3 degrees of separation.
+62.5 is a bit higher than 50 so I predict the average degree of separation will be a bit less, around 2.9

 ## 4. Stretch Goal